rrwick/Bandage/README.md

 The following instructions successfully build Bandage on a fresh installation of Ubuntu 14.04:

 1. Ensure the package lists are up-to-date: `sudo apt-get update`
-2. Install the prerequisite packages: `sudo apt-get install build-essential git qtbase5-dev`
+2. Install prerequisite packages: `sudo apt-get install build-essential git qtbase5-dev`
 3. Prepare the OGDF library:
   1. Download the OGDF code (2012.07 Sakura release) from <a href="http://www.ogdf.net/" target="_blank">www.ogdf.net</a> and unzip.
   2. Open a terminal in the OGDF directory.
   3. Create the Makefile: `./makeMakefile.sh`
   4. Compile the library: `make`
 4. Download the Bandage code from GitHub: `git clone https://github.com/rrwick/Bandage.git`
-5. Ensure that the Bandage directory and the OGDF directory are stored in the same parent directory
+5. Ensure that the Bandage directory and the OGDF directory are stored in the same parent directory.
 6. Open a terminal in the Bandage directory.
 7. Set the environment variable to specify that you will be using Qt 5, not Qt 4: `export QT_SELECT=5`
 8. Run qmake to generate a Makefile: `qmake`
 9. Build the program: `make`
 10. `Bandage` should now be an executable file.
 11. Optionally, copy the program into /usr/local/bin: `sudo make install`.
 The Bandage build directory can then be deleted.
 12. Optionally, delete the OGDF directory.

 ### <img src="http://rrwick.github.io/Bandage/images/OS/apple.png" alt="" width="34" height="40" align="middle"> Mac

 If you download and run the Mac binary, you may receive a warning stating that Bandage 'can't be opened because it is from an unidentified developer.'
 Right click on the file and select 'Open' to override this warning.

-The following instructions successfully build Bandage on OS X 10.7 (Lion), 10.8 (Mountain Lion) 10.9 (Mavericks) and 10.10 (Yosemite):
+The following instructions successfully build Bandage on OS X 10.7 (Lion), 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite):

 1. Install Xcode, along with the Xcode Command Line Tools.
 2. Install Qt 5
   * For OS X 10.8 and later this is most easily done using Homebrew: <a href="http://brew.sh/" target="_blank">brew.sh</a>.
 Install the Qt 5 package with this command: `brew install qt5`
   * For OS X 10.7 (or if the Homebrew install fails), it will be necessary to instead download and install the Qt SDK: <a href="http://www.qt.io/download-open-source/" target="_blank">www.qt.io/download-open-source</a>.
 The disk space required can be greatly reduced by unticking the iOS and Android options in the Qt installer.
 3. Prepare the OGDF library:
   1. Download the OGDF code (2012.07 Sakura release) from <a href="http://www.ogdf.net/" target="_blank">www.ogdf.net</a> and unzip.
   2. In the OGDF directory, edit the makeMakefile.config file.
 In the 'VERSIONS' section, add `-DOGDF_MEMORY_MALLOC_TS` to both the debug and release lines so they look like this:
     * `debug = -g3 -O0 -DOGDF_DEBUG -DOGDF_MEMORY_MALLOC_TS`
     * `release = -O2 -DOGDF_MEMORY_MALLOC_TS`
   3. Open a terminal in the OGDF directory.